thinkahead/microshift/raspberry-pi/persistentvolume/README.md

 # nginx sample
-Create the data in /var/hpvolumes/nginx/data1
+Create the data in /var/hpvolumes/nginx/data1.
+The data1 is because we use the subPath in the volumeMounts in the nginx.yaml
 ```
 mkdir -p /var/hpvolumes/nginx/data1/
 cp index.html /var/hpvolumes/nginx/data1/.